neurospin/neuro-forge/recipes/pysolar/README.md

 ```
 # copy to the intermediate NS local repository
 cp /tmp/channel/noarch/pysolar-8.4.2-pyh4616a5c_0.conda /drf/neuro-forge/public/noarch
-# Public key to be registered before to run succesfully this command
+# Public key to be registered before to run successfully this command
 neuro-forge publish
 ```